franciscozorrilla/unseenbio_metaGEM/README.md

 Showcase how the metaGEM workflow can be used to explore the human gut microbiome using whole metagenome shotgun sequencing data obtained from unseen bio's at-home test kits.

 ### Raw data
 Unseenbio test kits were sent for sequencing on September 28 & October 21 2020, resulting in two 101 bp paired end reads sets with IDs S2772Nr1 and S2772Nr3.
-The paired end read sets have ~ 77 and 78 million reads respectively.

 ### Setup